Alabama Income Tax Table Tax Year 2023 Alabama Income Tax Brackets

 Disclaimer: While we do our best to keep this list of Alabama income tax rates up to date and complete, we cannot be held liable for errors or omissions.
 Is info on this page missing or out-of-date?
 Please let us know so we can fix it!

-The Alabama tax brackets on this page have been updated for tax year 2023, and are the latest brackets available.
-States often adjust their tax brackets on a yearly basis, so make sure to check back later for Alabama's updated tax year 2024 tax brackets!
+These AL income tax rates are updated for 2024 / 2025 The Alabama tax brackets on this page have been updated for tax year 2024, and are the latest brackets available.
+States often adjust their tax brackets on a yearly basis, so make sure to check back later for Alabama's updated tax year 2025 tax brackets!

 Tax Data Sources: